2nd BRIC summit: Iran

 The day before the summit Brazil expressed "affinity" with China towards the Iranian nuclear issue.
 Foreign Minister of Brazil, Celso Amorim, said "Our impression... is that the effectiveness of sanctions is debatable."
 He added that President Lula had brought up the same with the Indian Prime Minister Singh.
 In the same vein, the IBSA talk preceding the summit called for further talk on the Iranian issue.

 Development

-Chinese Premier Hu Jintao showed China's willingness to be a positive partner in global development when he showed China's meteoric rise in saying: "The scale and complexity of the challenges that we face in the course of development are unmatched anywhere else in the world and have been rarely seen in human history.
+CCP General Secretary Hu Jintao showed China's willingness to be a positive partner in global development when he showed China's meteoric rise in saying: "The scale and complexity of the challenges that we face in the course of development are unmatched anywhere else in the world and have been rarely seen in human history.
 We must make persistent efforts for a long time to come.
 The Chinese people suffered so much in modern history, and we therefore value peace, stability, harmony and freedom more than anything else.
 A prosperous and growing China dedicated to peace and cooperation is willing and able to make new and even greater contribution to mankind's pursuit of peace and development."